 - What do you know about our company?

-- What qualifications or experience do you have that would make you a success in this company?
+- Which of your qualifications or experience would make you a success in this company?

-- What job in our company do you want to work towards?
+- Which position in our company do you most want to work towards?

 - What jobs have you enjoyed most?
 The least?
 Why?